dsoloha/native-macos/documentation/EDITOR.md

 **NOTE: This is a work-in-progress!**

 The Visual Studio Code editor is made up of a number of distinct areas, each with their own distinct colors and properties.
-A complete list can be found [here](https://code.visualstudio.com/docs/getstarted/userinterface).
+A complete list can be found [here](https://code.visualstudio.com/docs/getstarted/userinterface) and [here](https://code.visualstudio.com/api/references/theme-color).

 ## Editor